ritvikmath/jekyll-now/_posts/2017-1-12-HP_Clustering.md

 Cool Stuff!:

 * We see Harry's closest friends and, well, Snape in the innermost region
-* One level further, we see some rather bad guys as well as some supporting characters
+* One level further, we see some rather bad guys as well as some core supporting characters
-* In the furthest rung, we see some supporting characters and poor old Hedwig the owl
+* In the furthest rung, we see some secondary supporting characters and poor old Hedwig the owl

 ---